markdoc/docs/pages/docs/tags.md

 ---
 title: Tags
-description: Tags are used to extend Markdown.
+description: Use tags to extend Markdown.
 With tags you can use native Markdoc components or custom-built React components.
 ---

 # {% $markdoc.frontmatter.title %}

 Tags are a syntactic extension of standard Markdown.
 You can use native Markdoc tags, like [tables](#table), [conditionals](#if/else), and [partials](#partial), or create custom React components.

-Similar to React components and HTML elements, tags are composable, and they can be customized with [attributes](/docs/attributes).
+Similar to React components and HTML elements, tags are composable, and you can customize them with [attributes](/docs/attributes).

 {% markdoc-example %}